liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 This number is calculated by expanding all groups and individuals across all scopes, removing duplicates and by counting the number of unique users.
 In other words, this represents the extent of current ‘data exposure.’
 If you're adding users directly OR adding Microsoft Entra groups across any scope, then this number increases corresponding to the Microsoft Entra group size and/or number of individuals added.
 However, creating sharing links and sharing the site with ‘Everyone except external users’ doesn't automatically increase this number since no permissions are directly assigned.
 These increase the probability that the site/site content is now publicly visible, and more users can access.
 The number increases only when the users access the content.
-Hence you can view the number of sharing links or EEEU permission as ‘potential exposure’
+Hence you can view the number of sharing links or EEEU permission as ‘potential exposure’.

 This report thus lists all sites with 'too-many-users' accessing the content and hence more prone for Copilot exposure.